2 Chainz: 2011–2012: Name change and Based on a T.R.U. Story

-On March 24, 2012, Epps announced his debut studio album, whose title he had changed to Based on a T.R.U.
-Story from its original title of T.R.U. to My REALigion, which was set for an August 14, 2012, release date.
-The album's lead single, "No Lie," featured Canadian rapper Drake, and was released on May 8, 2012.
-On May 11, it was under speculation that Epps had signed with Kanye West's GOOD Music label, after West tweeted: "2 Chainz is charging 100k for a verse now cause he's G.O.O.D!!!!!"
-However, Epps later denied those rumors, saying: "He just said I'm good, like I'm ill.
+On March 24, 2012, Epps announced that his debut studio album, originally titled T.R.U. to My REALigion, would be renamed Based on a T.R.U.
+Story and released on August 14, 2012.
+The album's lead single, "No Lie," featured Canadian rapper Drake, was released on May 8, 2012.
+On May 11, rumors spread that Epps had signed with Kanye West's GOOD Music label after West tweeted, "2 Chainz is charging 100k for a verse now cause he's G.O.O.D!!!!!"
+However, Epps later denied those rumors, saying, "He just said I'm good, like I'm ill.
 But we was talking and I think I was jeopardizing my brand sometimes by doing the homeboy special.
 So I think he felt like we should just put that out there that we ain't doing no more of that."
-On May 30, 2012, Ciara revealed 2 Chainz was featured on "Sweat," the intended first single from her fifth studio album, One Woman Army.
+On May 30, 2012, 2 Chainz was featured on Ciara's promotional single "Sweat," the intended lead single from her fifth studio album, One Woman Army.

 Based on a T.R.U.
 Story debuted at number one on the US Billboard 200, selling 147,000 copies in its first week.
-The album was met with mixed reviews, earning a score of 55 on metacritic.
-As of September 23, 2012, the album sold 288,000 copies in the United States.
-That September, Epps performed at the 2012 MTV Video Music Awards, alongside longtime friend Lil Wayne.
-After the release of his debut, Based on a T.R.U.
-Story, Epps made momentous strides.
-He facilitated his first solo worldwide tour, selling out most of its dates; he was nominated for over 13 BET Hip Hop Awards, bringing home four such trophies; he earned The Source Magazine's "Man of the Year" award; he released a collaborative endeavor with ADIDAS, and later Beats By Dre; and he was nominated for three Grammy Awards, including Best Rap Album.
+The album received mixed reviews, earning a score of 55 on metacritic.
+By September 23, 2012, it had sold 288,000 copies in the United States.
+That September, Epps performed at the 2012 MTV Video Music Awards alongside his longtime friend Lil Wayne.
+After releasing his debut album, Based on a T.R.U.
+Story, Epps made significant strides.
+He organized his first solo worldwide tour, selling out most of its dates.
+He was nominated for over 13 BET Hip Hop Awards, and he won four; he earned The Source Magazine's "Man of the Year" award, released collaborative endeavors with ADIDAS and later Beats By Dre; and received nominations for three Grammy Awards, including Best Rap Album.